MrOz59/Kalymos-updater/README.md

+---

 # Kalymos Updater

 ## Overview

-The Kalymos Updater is designed to manage updates for the Kalymos application.
-It handles checking for new versions, downloading updates, and ensuring that the application is up-to-date.
-This repository includes the updater script as well as a demo application to demonstrate how the updater works and how it can be integrated into other projects.
+The Kalymos Updater is designed to manage updates for applications.
+It handles checking for new versions, downloading updates, and applying them.
+This repository includes the updater script and a demo application to illustrate how to integrate the updater into other projects.

 ## Updater Functionality

 ### Features

-- **Check for Updates**: The updater checks for new versions of itself by querying the GitHub API.
+- **Check for Updates**: Uses the GitHub API to check for new versions of the updater.
-- **Download Updates**: If a new version is available, the updater downloads the latest version.
+- **Download Updates**: Downloads the update if a newer version is found.
-- **Run as Administrator**: The updater script is designed to be run with administrator privileges to ensure proper installation.

-### How It Works

-1. **Check for Updates**: The updater queries the GitHub API to get the latest release information.
-It compares the latest version with the current version specified in the `config.ini` file.
-2. **Download and Replace**: If a newer version is found or if the updater executable is missing, it downloads the latest version from GitHub and replaces the existing executable.
-3. **Execute Updater**: The updater script then executes the new updater executable with administrator privileges to perform the update.
+- **Execute Updater**: Runs the updated executable with administrator privileges.

+### Update Files

+- **Update ZIP**: The new version of the updater should be posted as `update.zip`.
+- **SHA-256 Checksum**: The `update.zip.sha256` file contains the SHA-256 hash of the `update.zip` to verify its integrity.

 ## Demo Application

 ### Purpose

-The demo application serves as a simple example to show how the Kalymos Updater can be used.
-It verifies if an update is available, handles downloading the updater if necessary, and launches the updater.
+The demo application shows how to integrate the Kalymos Updater into another project.
+It demonstrates how to:

+1. Retrieve the updater version from `config.ini`.
+2. Check for updates to the updater.
+3. Download the updater if it’s missing or out-of-date.
+4. Launch the updater to perform the update.

 ### How to Run

-1. Ensure you have the `config.ini` file with the correct configuration.
+1. Ensure you have a `config.ini` file with the correct configuration.
 2. Run the demo application script: `python demo_app.py`.

 ### Configuration

-The `config.ini` file should have the following structure:
+The `config.ini` file should be structured as follows:

 ```ini
 [config]